Amphibia (TV series): Music

 T. J. Hill composed the score for the series.
 During production on the series, Leslie Wolfhard, wife of storyboard artist Steve Wolfhard, pitched to the producers a song, which they ended up using in the season 1 episode "Taking Charge".
 On July 23, 2020, Hill created a SoundCloud playlist featuring 10 tracks from the first season's score.

 A song titled "Welcome to Amphibia", performed by Celica Gray Westbook, was originally intended to serve as the series' theme song.
 However, the song was later discarded in favor of an instrumental theme.
 According to Braly, "Welcome to Amphibia" was written due to orders from Disney, but he eventually convinced the studio to use an instrumental theme instead, as he felt it didn't fit with the show or its main character.

 Hyper Potions composed a new version of the instrumental opening for the show's first "Theme Song Takeover" video.
 A third version of the opening, with lyrics by writer Dan Siegel, was written for the second "Theme Song Takeover" video.

-The first season finale, "Reunion", features the song "Lean on Me" by Bill Withers.
+The first-season finale, "Reunion", features the song "Lean on Me" by Bill Withers.
 Braly said that he constantly listened to the song while developing the relationship between Anne, Marcy, and Sasha, so, when work began on "Reunion", Braly chose to use the song for the scene in which Sasha tries to sacrifice herself.

 On April 23, 2021, an extended play album, titled Amphibia: Battle of the Bands, was released.
 The album features the songs "Heartstomper", written by T.J.
 Hill and performed by Akana, and "No Big Deal", written by Adam Gubman and performed by Song, Akana, and Tju, as well as instrumental covers of both songs by Hill, Todd McClintock and Adam Gubman, respectively.

 Season three featured a Christmas special with a song titled "Our Special Time of Year", which was written by Rebecca Sugar of Steven Universe fame; Braly previously served as a writer and storyboard artist in the Steven Universe episode "Lars and the Cool Kids".

-The third season episode, "All In", features the song "As If It's Your Last" by South Korean girl group, Blackpink.
+The third-season episode, "All In", features the song "As If It's Your Last" by South Korean girl group, Blackpink.

 Marketing

 On July 19, 2018, during the Star vs. the Forces of Evil and Big City Greens panel at San Diego Comic-Con, Disney released an early version of the intro for the series.
 They also gave away a limited-edition plush toy of Sprig Plantar.

 On April 26, 2019, Disney FanFest released a music video for a vocal version of the opening theme titled ″Welcome to Amphibia″ performed by Celica Gray Westbrook and a two-minute clip during a livestream.
 It was originally planned to be used as the show's theme song.

-On May 14, 2019, Disney Channel released the trailer, with Disney Channel releasing the final version of the intro 3 days later.

-Amphibia also included shorts, beginning with Teen Girl in a Frog World.
-The shorts premiered on September 3, 2019.
+On May 14, 2019, Disney Channel released the trailer, with Disney Channel releasing the final version of the intro 3 days later.Amphibia also included shorts and a point and click game named Amphibia: Locust Pocus.
+The shorts began with Teen Girl in a Frog World and premiered on September 3, 2019.